 1.Fixed Assets are the immovable assets used for the core operations to generate profits.
 A fixed asset is called so when it is at least 1 year old.
 Some of the assets are land, buildings, machinery, plant, furniture, and fixtures.

 2. Current Assets are assets held on a short-term basis(less than 1 year period) such as debtors (accounts receivable), bills receivable (notes receivable), stock (inventory), temporary marketable securities, cash, and bank balances.

 3. Tangible Assets are physically present for example, car, furniture, building, etc.

-Liability is an obligation or debt that an organization must pay either in the near future or in the long-term.
-Since it necessary to borrow money at some point in time to expand the business, purchase goods and services on credit, liability is a common affaIr in any company.
-For example, for a real estate company, 10 tons of steel have been purchased on Aril 1st at the rate of 50 rupees then the total credit needs to be entered in the credit Colum at 5,00000 Rupees.
+Liability is an obligation or debt that an organization is liable to pay either in the near future or in the long-term.
+Since it is necessary to borrow money at some point in time to expand the business, purchase goods and services on credit, liability is mostly common in the majority of the firms.
+For example, for a real estate company, 10 tons of steel has been purchased on the Aril 1st( 6 months before) at the rate of 50 rupees per kilogram, then the total credit needs to be entered in the credit Column is 5,00000 Rupees.

 Revenue is the term used to express the sales figure but not the actual income.
 The business-related earnings by selling its products or services to customers are called sales revenue.
 Other items of revenue are used when the earning takes place due to commission, interest, dividends, royalties, rent received, etc.

 These are costs incurred by a business in the process of earning revenue and achieve sales.
 The expenses can be depreciation, transportation, sales costs, rent, wages, salaries, telephone, etc.

 Spending money on the business activities while hoping that it would give returns in the future is called expenditure.
 Various expenditures can be the building rent, salary, purchase of goods, purchase of machinery and purchase of furniture.